baudelaine/MailboxAnalyzer/README.md

 Download [curl](https://curl.haxx.se/download.html) command, unzip it and copy i386 content in your Cloud Foundry root path (e.g: C:\Programmes\Cloud Foundry).

-Download [jq](https://stedolan.github.io/jq/download/) command rename it from jq-win64 to jq and copy it in your Cloud Foundry root path (e.g: C:\Programmes\Cloud Foundry).
+Download [jq](https://stedolan.github.io/jq/download/) command, rename it from jq-win64 to jq and copy it in your Cloud Foundry root path (e.g: C:\Programmes\Cloud Foundry).

 Open a Windows command prompt as administrator or a terminal on other platform.